RetroPie/RetroPie-Docs/docs/Setting-up-a-Bluetooth-controller.md

 Edit this startup file
 `sudo nano /etc/init.d/rc.local`

-under the line _. /lib/lsb/init-functions_ add this line (makign sure to replace the XX values with the MAC address of the controller found earlier
+under the line _. /lib/lsb/init-functions_ add this line (making sure to replace the XX values with the MAC address of the controller found earlier)
 `sudo bluez-test-input connect XX:XX:XX:XX:XX:XX`

 Save the file with Ctrl-X and press Return to confirm the filename.